Table of Contents

 The APVMA will only accept the ‘.xml’ file of the information list.
 Do not submit a PDF version or a Microsoft Excel (‘.xls’) version.
 Submission of PDF or Excel files will prevent the application from progressing.
-It is an application requirement that all applications be accompanied by an appropriate information list.
+It is an application requirement that all applications, other than applications for chemical products that are the same as a registered product or for listed products, be accompanied by an appropriate information list.

 When using the Information List Editor the ‘.xml’ file of the information list must be received by the APVMA within 7 days of the application being submitted via the online application portal.
 If the information list is not received within this time the application will be refused on the basis that the application requirements are not met.
-There are two options through which the ‘.xml’ file may be submitted to the APVMA:
+There is one option through which the ‘.xml’ file may be submitted to the APVMA:

 - Attach the ‘.xml’ file to an email.
-Put the product name/active constituent name and if known the APVMA product or active number and application number in the Subject heading and send to DataList@apvma.gov.au; or
+Put the product name/active constituent name and if known the APVMA product or active number and application number in the Subject heading and send to DataList@apvma.gov.au.

 - When using the Information List Editor and submitting it to the APVMA via the above methods it is good practice to indicate in the application that the information list will be submitted by email and by whom (particularly if it is intended to be submitted by a third party).

 Overseas assessment packages (e.g. EU dossiers), which include all underlying data, are acceptable for submission; however, you must provide an index or cross-reference document (e.g. an Excel spreadsheet) that clearly identifies each data item, the relevant assessment area (e.g. chemistry, environment) and the page number of the dossier where it can be found.
 Overseas assessments must be submitted in English.